yifei1510/company-detail-matching/README.md

 Removed irrelevant website text such as “Welcome to our page”, “About us”, or “Follow us”.
 <img width="940" height="365" alt="image" src="https://github.com/user-attachments/assets/daed45c8-763a-46f8-81ff-56b893fda912" />

-### 3. Duplicate Detection and Removal

-Used Conditional Formatting and Remove Duplicates to identify duplicate company names.
-Duplicates were highlighted (as shown in the screenshot below) and manually reviewed before deletion.

 ### Results

 Metric	Before Cleaning	After Cleaning
 Total Records	3,000+	2,500 (approx.)
 Invalid Company Names	200+	0